-Despite the fact that a majority of countries in the region are party to the 1951 Convention relating to the Status of Refugees and its 1967 Protocol, compliance with these instruments remains problematic.
-UNHCR and other stakeholders continue to build protection capacity and are helping to strengthen asylum systems and protection laws in the region; however, many of these countries have been slow or reluctant to recognize and integrate refugees and other at-risk individuals.
+Despite the fact that a majority of countries in the region are party to the 1951 Convention relating to the Status of Refugees and its 1967 Protocol, countries' compliance with these instruments remains problematic.
+UNHCR and other stakeholders continue to build host country protection capacity and are helping to strengthen asylum systems and protection laws in the region; however, many of these countries have been slow or reluctant to recognize and integrate refugees and other at-risk individuals.
 The protection provided by some governments in the region to refugees, asylum seekers, and other migrants is limited and public intolerance, including attacks against members of minority populations, is common.
 There are documented cases of refoulement.
 UNHCR has been working with many of these governments to establish and/or reform asylum procedures and refugee protection laws.

-The 1990's break-up of the Soviet Union also created newly independent states with sizeable populations of stateless individuals due to gaps in nationality laws and inconsistent implementation of those laws.
-Difficulty in establishing citizenship at the time of succession has also created later problems for children born to an undocumented parent(s).
+The 1990's break-up of the Soviet Union created newly independent states with sizeable populations of stateless individuals due to gaps in nationality laws and inconsistent implementation of those laws.
+Difficulty in establishing citizenship at the time of succession has created subsequent problems for children born to an undocumented parent(s).
 The problem of statelessness remains in the region, although some states, such as Turkmenistan, have taken steps to register stateless individuals and facilitate their acquisition of nationality.

-According to UNHCR, as of December 2014, there were approximately 365,710 refugees and IDPs in the Balkans, almost all of whom have been displaced for a decade or longer.
-An estimated 206,026 persons of this population are displaced from Kosovo, most of whom currently live in Serbia.
+According to UNHCR, as of April 2016, there were over 360,000 refugees and IDPs in the Balkans, almost all of whom have been displaced for a decade or longer.
+Over 200,000 persons of this population are displaced from Kosovo, most of whom currently live in Serbia.
 UNHCR estimates that more than 90,000 individuals in this group are in need of assistance.
 Since 2000, the overall level of return to Kosovo from Serbia has been low.
-There have been over 25,000 voluntary returns of minorities to Kosovo since the conflict ended, but housing, documentation issues, a lack of employment opportunity, and occasional violence directed against ethnic Serbs in Kosovo has limited continuing return prospects.
+While there have been over 26,000 voluntary returns of minorities to Kosovo since the conflict ended, housing, documentation issues, a lack of employment opportunity, and occasional violence directed against ethnic Serbs in Kosovo has limited continuing return prospects.

-Since 2010, the countries of the region - with the assistance of the international community - made significant progress toward resolving a large part of the refugee situation in the Balkans.
-A November 2011 ministerial meeting in Belgrade brought together Ministers of Foreign Affairs from Serbia, Croatia, Bosnia and Herzegovina, and Montenegro to sign a Joint Declaration expressing their collective will to resolve the protracted refugee and displacement situation, and they committed their countries to a Regional Housing Program (RHP) for refugees and IDPs supported by international donors.
+Despite the situation in Kosovo, since 2010, the countries of the region - with the assistance of the international community - made significant progress toward resolving a large part of the refugee situation in the Balkans.
+A November 2011 ministerial meeting in Belgrade brought together Ministers of Foreign Affairs from Serbia, Croatia, Bosnia and Herzegovina, and Montenegro to sign a Joint Declaration expressing their collective will to resolve the protracted refugee and displacement situation.
+They committed their countries to a Regional Housing Program (RHP) for refugees and IDPs supported by international donors.

 The RHP was designed to create durable solutions for up to 74,000 of the most vulnerable refugees and IDPs in those countries.
 While principally affecting housing, the RHP has established the Regional Coordination Forum to discuss other pertinent issues such as unpaid pensions, civil documentation, exchange of data and other public information.
-An international donors' conference in April 2012 succeeded in raising over \$340 million (€260 million) to support the RHP over five years.
+An international donors' conference in April 2012 succeeded in raising over \$340 million (€260 million) in pledges to support the RHP over five years.
 The United States has provided \$20 million between FY12 and FY14, and U.S. involvement is seen as a critical ingredient to the RHP's success.
-With over a dozen projects approved and several well-underway, we expect FY15 and FY16 to be the years where we see construction commence in earnest.
+With over a dozen projects approved and several well-underway, we expect FY16 and FY17 to be the years where we see housing solutions to be completed and delivered to a large number of beneficiaries eligible for the RHP.